Roof System Overview: Steep-Slope vs. Low-Slope

 The difference between the inspection of steep-slope roofs and low-slope roofs is mainly one of complexity.
-Steep-Slope: Typical Construction Steep-slope construction is generally as follows, starting with the roof support…
+Learn how to identify and inspect low slope roof systems in the self paced…

 Terms You Should Know: wind uplift: The upward-acting pressure on a roof’s components resulting from wind traveling across the roof. windward: The side of the building that’s facing the wind.…